edgemethods/FieldConnectDataStandard/01 CloudToDevice/EventMessage.md

 # Event Message
 ## When
 1. On the start or end of a process, or
-2. When the logic controller has determined that an event has happened based on a set of conditions measured by sensors, combined with device state.
+2. When the device has determined that an event has happened based on a set of conditions measured by sensors, combined with device state.
 ## Logical Contents
 Event name, and datetime of the event, with accompanying data that may be necessary or useful.
 ## Format